Madonna and Child (Bellini, Venice, 1475)

 Madonna and Child is a 1475 tempera-on-panel painting by the Italian Renaissance artist Giovanni Bellini.
 It was stolen from Madonna dell'Orto in Venice on 1 March 1993.
+Barbara de Dozsa, who claimed her ex-husband had legitimately purchased the painting in 1975, agreed to return the painting in July 2025.
 It measures 75 cm by 50 cm.